 This is our longest-running program and is the reason we are called Docs In Progress.
 This program gives filmmakers an opportunity to get some fresh eyes and perspective on their works-in-progress by screening of a rough cut, followed by a moderated workshop-style feedback session with a smart and articulate audience of both filmmakers and those interested in the topics of the film.

-Our regular rough cut screening program takes place four times per year.
+Our regular rough cut screening program takes place every other month.
 We welcome submissions from documentary filmmakers based anywhere in the United States.
 If selected, travel to the Washington DC area would be your own responsibility.
 Note: Due to Covid-19, this program is being offered virtually for the time being.
 Please read additional guidelines below before submitting.